octo-technology/OpenTezos/docs/baking/exam.md

 What is baking?

-- [ ] It is the act of delegating XTZ to earn passiv interest.
+- [ ] It is the act of delegating XTZ to earn passive interest.
 - [x] It is the act of signing and publishing blocks to the Tezos blockchain.
 - [ ] It is the act of monitoring transaction of the Tezos blockchain.
 - [x] It is a food cooking method using prolonged dry heat acting by convection, normally in an oven, but also in hot ashes, or on hot stones.